lavollmer/interactive-rating-component/README.md

 Additionally, I updated the index.html with the Google Fonts link, a meta description and a new icon to display.
 I ran a Lighthouse report to show that I had 100s in SEO, Best Pratices, and accessibility.
 I had a 99 rating in performance which I was satisfied with.

 Overall, this project challenged my knowledge of props management, useState management, tailwindCSS styling based on dynamic information and ReactJS component structure.
 I enjoyed working on this project and I think it turned out well!

+After submitting my design to Frontend Mentor, I refined my design with specific details and color.
+I updated the background and button colors to match more closely to the design.
+Additionally, I elongated the SUBMIT button as well as made the background color orange.
+I spaced the rating number buttons from evenly to justify-between to have more space between them.
+Overall, these improvements added more asthetics to the design.

 ### Built with